ComE-DeFake/ComE-DeFake_Rebuttal/README.md

 The value of `'user'` in the above list is again a dictionary that contains, but not only, the features we described in __3.1__.

-## 4. Comparison of t-SNE visualization
+## 4. The Updated Figure 5: Comparison of t-SNE Visualization
 ![tSNE](https://github.com/ComE-DeFake/ComE-DeFake_Rebuttal/blob/main/figures/tsne_all.png)